-With a Static or Fixed Mindset- a person believes that skills or intelligence even, are basically unchangeable traits.
-If trying hard doesn’t bring success- then a Fixed Mindset says it it ‘must’ be due to lack of natural ability, not the method.
-Long term- it creates a barrier to improvement as the focus is on showcasing a natural ability rather than on learning or improving.
+- With a Static or Fixed Mindset- a person believes that skills or intelligence, are unchangeable traits.
+When trying hard doesn’t bring success- Fixed Mindset says- must be due to a lack of natural ability, not method

-Realistically, most people seem to have a combination of both Growth & Fixed Mindsets.
-For example- someone might believe they can learn a new computer program, but believe that learning to cook a meal is impossible because they were not born with a talent for cooking.
+For example- someone might believe they can learn a new computer program but believe it is nearly impossible to learn to make a good meal because they are not a born chef

-For example, attributing high score on a test to “being smart” may encourage youth to develop a more fixed mindset, believing studying and doing homework is not as important as being naturally smart.
+Applications for Educators & Youth: At home and school, youth often receive mixed messages about whether skills and abilities are “fixed and unchangeable” or whether the same skills can be “learned and improved.”
+For example, attributing a high score on a test to “being smart” may encourage youth to develop a more fixed mindset, believing studying and doing homework is not as important as being naturally smart.

-Our sessions focus on the value of trying a challenge, then looking at whether there was a progress or improvement toward a successful outcome.
-What could be adjusted when we try again?
+Our sessions focus on the value of trying challenge, then looking at whether there was progress or improvement toward a successful outcome.
+Praising the learning that comes from each attempt.
+What to adjust when we try again?